OmarElNaja/MyTour/README.md

 ## Demo
 ### Zooming and Moving Around
+Users can zoom in and out and move around to explore a city.

 ### Finding
 #### Finding Streets
+Users can search for streets in a city.
+Minor spelling mistakes will still lead to the correct street being found.

 #### Finding Points of Interest (POI)
+Users can search for POI in a city.
+Minor spelling mistakes will still lead to the correct POI being found.

 #### Finding Paths
+Users can use the interface to find the shortest path between two points.
+They have the option to click on the starting and ending intersections:

+They can also type the two street names of each intersection:

 ### Darkmode